stnikola13/student-data-hash/README.md

-# student-data-hash
+# Student data hash table implementation
 A program which implements a custom type of hash tables in C++ used to store data and information about students.
+A field in the table contains all necessary information about the student, whereas the key is the student's student ID.
+The program allows the user to insert or delete a key, find a key, clear the entire table, print the formatted table, etc. The program uses extendible hashing in order to improve storage usage efficiency.